 The Latest in Tests and Treatments for Thyroid Disease in Pets, Part 1

-Dr. Becker chats with Dr. Jean Dodds, the leading authority on thyroid disease in pets.
-Dr. Dodds discusses the best tests for an accurate diagnosis of hypothyroidism in dogs, and why some cats go from hyper to hypo.
+Dr. Jean Dodds, the leading authority on thyroid disease in pets, discusses the best tests for an accurate diagnosis of hypothyroidism in dogs, and why some cats go from hyper to hypo.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker